w3f/research/docs/polkadot/keys/index.md

 ## Session keys

 Session keys each fill roughly one particular role in consensus or security.
-As a rule, session keys gain authority only from a session certificate signed by some controller key and that delegates appropriate stake.
+All session keys gain their authority from a session certificate that is signed by some controller key and that delegates appropriate stake.

+At any time, the controller key can pause or revoke this session certificate and/or issue replacement with new session keys.
+All new session keys can be registered in advance, and some must be, so validators can cleanly transition to new hardware by issuing session certificates that only become valid after some future session.
+We suggest using pause for emergency maintenance and using revocation if a session key might be compromised.

+We suggest session keys remain tied to one physical machine, so validator operators issue the session certificate using the RPC protocol, not handle the session secret keys themselves.
+In particular, we caution against duplicating session secret keys across machines because such "high availability" designs invariably gets validator operators slashed.
+Anytime new validator hardware must be started quickly the operator should first start the new node, and then certify the new session keys it creates using the RPC protocol.

 We impose no prior restrictions on the cryptography employed by specific substrate modules or associated session keys types.